-Jesus tells his disciples that they too will have a cross to bear.
-Today's passage tells us that anyone who wishes to follow Jesus must deny his very self, take up his cross, and follow in the footsteps of Jesus.
+Then Jesus tells his disciples that they too will have a cross to bear.
+This passage tells that anyone who wishes to follow Jesus must deny his very self, take up his cross, and follow in the footsteps of Jesus.
 And in the final judgment, Jesus promises everlasting reward for those who remain faithful to him.